rayanfam/rayanfam.github.io/_posts/2018-09-15-hypervisor-from-scratch-part-3.md

 Several regions are used in the VMX to handle the virtual machine state.
 In this part, we will walk through the VMXON Region and the VMCS Region.

-Before executing VMXON, software should allocate a naturally aligned 4-KByte region of memory that a logical processor may use to support VMX operation.
-This region is called the **VMXON region**.
-The address of the **VMXON region** (the VMXON pointer) is provided in an operand to VMXON.
+Before executing VMXON, we should allocate a naturally aligned 4-KByte region of memory that our logical processor will use it to support VMX operation.
+This region is called the **VMXON Region**.
+The address of the VMXON Region (the VMXON pointer) is provided in an operand to VMXON instruction.

-A VMM can (should) use different VMXON Regions for each logical processor; otherwise, the behavior is "undefined".
+A VMM should use different VMXON Regions for each logical processor; otherwise, the behavior is "undefined".

-Note: The first processors to support VMX operation require that the following bits be 1 in VMX operation: CR0.PE, CR0.NE, CR0.PG, and CR4.VMXE.
-The restrictions on CR0.PE and CR0.PG implies that VMX operation is supported only in paged protected mode (including IA-32e mode).
-Therefore, the guest software cannot be run in unpaged protected mode or in real-address mode.
+Please note that VMX operation requires that the following bits be 1 in VMX operation: CR0.PE, CR0.NE, CR0.PG, and CR4.VMXE.
+The restrictions on CR0.PE and CR0.PG implies that VMX operation is supported only in paged protected-mode.
+Therefore, the guest software cannot be run in unpaged protected-mode or in real-address mode.

 Now that we are configuring the hypervisor, we should have a global variable that describes the state of our virtual machine.
 The following structure is created for this purpose.
-We currently have two fields (**VMXON\_REGION** and **VMCS\_REGION**), but we will add new fields in this structure in the future.
+We currently have two fields called (**VMXON\_REGION** and **VMCS\_REGION**), but we will add new fields and enhance this structure in the future.

 ```
 typedef struct _VirtualMachineState